a-chepugov/alwz/README.md

 converts input data to specific type

+*   at first checks if conversion is necessary
+*   then attempts conversion based on the input data type
+*   searches among registered conversions if no matching type is found
+*   generates a fallback value if no suitable conversion can be found

 ### Parameters

 *   `is` **IS\<T>** initial input type checker. determines if any conversion is necessary